Home / Blog / The Correct Way to Fix Software Bugs Fast

 If you can, please highlight the areas you’re talking about with red arrows or circles.
 Don’t ever write on the screenshots as the text can not be copied.
 Use the issue itself to describe the problem.

-For even more clarity, state the version of the app which you’re using, the environment you were on (dev/stage/production) and your browser including its version number.
+For even more clarity, state the version of the app that you’re using, the environment you were on (dev/stage/production), and your browser including its version number.
 Again, this will help everybody to find and fix the problem as soon as possible.

 🎙️ Podcast

-So, in order to get the bad boys fixed quickly, choose accordingly:
+So, to get the bad boys fixed quickly, choose accordingly:

 • Blocker: Users can not accomplish their main goal, and there’s no (obvious) workaround for them (e.g. not being able to find one’s friends on Facebook).